- Cell Biology

 |Negative control for TL 12-186|

-Degraders (e.g.PROTACs, SNIPERs etc), are a new approach for the knockdown of target proteins within cells.
+Degraders (e.g.PROTACs, SNIPERs etc), are a useful approach for the knockdown of target proteins within cells.
 Comprising binding moieties for an E3 ubiquitin ligase and a target protein joined by a linker, these hybrid molecules induce selective, proteasome-dependent degradation of target proteins and can be used to investigate downstream effects of protein knockdown or to interfere with specific signaling pathways.
 The methodology provides an attractive alternative to RNAi methods and have several advantages including:

 Another interesting feature of small molecule Degraders is their ability to confer additional selectivity, compared to the profile of the target protein ligand used.
 This is exemplified by AT 1 (Cat.
 No. 6356), which selectively degrades BRD4, whereas the target protein ligand component of AT 1, (+)- JQ1 (Cat.
 No. 4499), inhibits the closely related bromodomains of multiple BET family proteins.